onyx-platform/onyx/doc/user-guide/core-async-plugin.md

 This additional function is provided as a utility for removing segments from a channel until `:done` is found.
 After `:done` is encountered, all prior segments, including `:done`, are returned in a seq.

-#### Contributing

-Pull requests into the master branch are welcomed.

-#### License

-Copyright © 2015 Michael Drogalis

-Distributed under the Eclipse Public License, the same as Clojure.